 What Does a 265 Tire Equal To?

-Each marking on the tire sidewall has a certain meaning.
 The 265 marking at the beginning of the markings' sequence refers to the width of the tire.
 This is shown in millimeters according to international standards.
-If it's more comfortable for you to convert it into inches, you just need to divide the millimeters by 25.4, the last being the equivalent in inches for one millimeter.
+To convert it into inches, divide the millimeters by 25.4, the last being the equivalent in inches for one millimeter.
 Therefore, we get the equation 265/ 25.4= 10.4.
 So, 10.4 inches is the equivalent of a 265 tire.

 Can I Put 265 Tires on 245 Rims?